Task 1

 Study the advertisement.

-You are going to enrol your younger siblings in the training programme (offered by this self-defence club) and now you’d like to get more information.
+You are considering joining this golf club and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 You have 20 seconds to ask each question.